CCC-SLP Requirements: Become a CCC-SLP

 ASHA certification and ethics verification

 ASHA adheres to a strict code of ethics.
-Ongoing ethics training is part of getting and maintaining CCC-SLP credentials.
-Out of the 30 hours of required professional development and continuing education, at least one must be on ethics.
+Ethics training is part of maintaining the CCC-SLP credential, not earning it.
+During each 3-year certification maintenance interval, CCC-SLP holders must complete 30 professional development hours (PDHs), including at least 1 PDH in ethics.
 Part of being CCC-SLP certified is being verified as upholding the code of ethics.
 Interested parties can search your certification and ethics verification on the ASHA website